ElCosmoXD/DDLCPlusInjector/README.md

 1. Create a C# solution (Specifically a .NET Standard solution) using Visual Studio (You can use any IDE but I haven't tested with others)
 2. In the project dependencies add the *.DLL's that are in the DDLC Plus folder (```Doki Doki Literature Club Plus_Data/Managed```)
-3. (OPTIONAL) Also, In the project dependencies add the DDLCPlusModAPI.dll, You can download this file in the [Releases](https://github.com/ElCosmoXD/DDLCPlusInjector/releases) page or you can compile it by yourself [cloning this repository](https://github.com/ElCosmoXD/DDLCPlusInjector/archive/refs/heads/main.zip) and compiling the project in the folder [DDLCPlusModAPI](https://github.com/ElCosmoXD/DDLCPlusInjector/tree/main/DDLCPlusModAPI).
+(https://github.com/ElCosmoXD/DDLCPlusInjector/releases) page or you can compile it by yourself [cloning this repository](https://github.com/ElCosmoXD/DDLCPlusInjector/archive/refs/heads/main.zip) and compiling the project in the folder [DDLCPlusModAPI](https://github.com/ElCosmoXD/DDLCPlusInjector/tree/main/DDLCPlusModAPI).
-4. Add your code
+3. Add your code
-5. Compile the project
+4. Compile the project
-6. After compiling, Put the DLL file in a folder called ```mods/``` in the DDLC Plus base folder
+5. After compiling, Put the DLL file in a folder called ```mods/``` in the DDLC Plus base folder
-7. Test (Obviously for testing you have to install the Injector first)
+6. Test (Obviously for testing you have to install the Injector first)

-In the [Templates](https://github.com/ElCosmoXD/DDLCPlusInjector/tree/main/Template) folder, You can find a little example of how to write a mod.
-(You may be thinking this but yes, The main class MUST be named 'Mod' and should be inside of a 'DDLCPlus' namespace).
+In order to interact with the game, you should write the mod like a Unity game, with the MonoBehavieour class as a base.

+#### A little example of how write a simple mod:
 ``` C#
 using UnityEngine;